Petit Theft Lawyer in Miami, FL

-Although petit theft (sometimes referred to as petty theft) is considered a minor crime it does come with some penalties if a petit theft lawyer is not obtained and an individual consequently is found guilty of the charge.
+Although petit theft (sometimes referred to as petty theft) is considered a minor crime, it does come with some penalties if lawyer is not obtained and an individual consequently is found guilty of the charge.

 How Serious is a Petit Theft Charge in Miami?

-Petit theft in Miami, Florida is either filed as a misdemeanor of the first degree or a second-degree misdemeanor.
-In order for an individual to be charged with petit theft as a second degree misdemeanor the value of the property that was stolen has to be worth less than $100.
-If the value of the property is worth more then $100 then the petit theft will be charged as a misdemeanor of the first degree.
+Petit theft in Miami, FL is either filed as a misdemeanor of the first degree or a second-degree misdemeanor.
+In order for an individual to be charged with petit theft as a second-degree misdemeanor, the value of the property that was stolen has to be worth less than $100.
+If the value of the property is worth more than $100, then the petit theft will be charged as a misdemeanor of the first degree.
 An individual can also be charged with a misdemeanor of the first degree for petty theft if they already have a prior conviction.

 What is Considered a Petty Theft Crime in Miami?

 Petty theft is commonly the term that is used when someone is accused of shoplifting.
-If found guilty of petty theft an individual can be subject to a fine up to $400 or be sentenced to spend up to 6 months in county jail.
+If found guilty of petty theft, an individual can be subject to a fine up to $400 or be sentenced to spend up to 6 months in county jail.
 It is possible in some circumstances that the individual charged with the crime is given both a fine and time in jail.
-Remember, each petty theft case is different and penalties will vary accordingly.
-Having a petit theftlawyer will give a defendant the best chance at having their theft charges reduced or even dropped altogether.
+Remember, each petty theft case is different, and penalties will vary accordingly.
+Having a Miami petit theft lawyer will give a defendant the best chance at having their theft charges reduced or dropped altogether.

 How Can an Expert Petit Theft Lawyer in Miami Help You?

 With the help of a petit theft lawyer, a quality defense can be formed to help a person who has been charged with petit theft.

 It will be essential to hire a lawyer for defense against a petit theft charge, as evidence against the defendant may include: